StephenSorriaux/ansible-kafka-admin/README.md

 ```
 **Please use only those versions as some updates might break the library.**

 For now, this library is compatible with **Kafka in version 0.11.0 and more**.
-It is actively tested will all major versions of Kafka (0.X, 1.X, 2.X, 3.X).
+It is actively tested will all major versions of Kafka (0.X, 1.X, 2.X, 3.X, 4.X), using Zookeeper and Kraft.

 It can be used with Kafka configured in PLAINTEXT, SASL_PLAINTEXT, SSL and SASL_SSL.